brianhie/evolocity/docs/source/overview.rst

 Overview
 ========

-Schema is a general algorithm for integrating heterogeneous data modalities.
-While it has been specially designed for multi-modal single-cell biological datasets, it should work in other multi-modal contexts too.
+Evolocity is an algorithm for

 .. image:: ../_static/Schema-Overview-v2.png
    :width: 648
-   :alt: 'Overview of Schema'
+   :alt: 'Evolocity overview'

 Schema is designed for single-cell assays where multiple modalities have been *simultaneously* measured for each cell.
 For example, this could be simultaneously-asayed ("paired") scRNA-seq and scATAC-seq data, or a